IvanContrerasFD/MarksLibrary/README.md

    where the tt is the tolerance previously fixed, bb and nn are the base and number of digits specific of the digital scale and, the numbers, tt, nn and bb define the type of the mark.
 For a given type, the mark is defined by center and granularity m=<c,gg>.

-   See the "readme.pdf" of this repository or the book "Modal Interval Analysis" (Chapter 8) https://link.springer.com/book/10.1007/978-3-319-01721-1) for more detail.
+   See the "readme.pdf" of this repository or the book "Modal Interval Analysis" (Chapter 8) https://link.springer.com/book/10.1007/978-3-319-01721-1) for more details.

 ### File "Tests_mark"